TACC/SyncMeTool/README.md

     % syncMe status
     % syncMe pull

 to make sure that all local repos are up-to-date.
+The above can be abbreviated to:

+    % syncMe all

+which will run ``syncMe status`` and if that completes successfully then ``syncMe pull`` is run.

 When leaving for the day, you should run: